 Today we’ll talk about another common error on Windows that’s affecting PC users.
 As the title says, it’s “Error 1962 No Operating System Found”.
-As you can see from the error message, operating system isn’t found on your device and that means you can’t log into your desktop to access your files.
-Let’s describe this error, causes and share possible solutions.
+As you can see from the error message, the operating system isn’t found on your device and that means you can’t log into your desktop to access your files.
+Let’s describe this error, cause, and share possible solutions.

 Fix Error 1962 “No Operating System Found”